Complete convergence theorem for a two-level contact process: Complete convergence

 \subsection{Block construction for the dual process}

 We need to rebuild the graphical representation to provide the block construction result for the dual process.
-Since the dual goes back in time, we need to be able to extend time to $-\infty$ to follow the same steps in the last section.
-That is done by Kolmogorov's extension theorem.
+Since the dual goes back in time, we need to extend the time of the graphical representation to $-\infty$ so that the time of the dual process extends to $\infty$.
+That is done by the Kolmogorov extension theorem.

-We used to start the animal contact process at time $0$ from its upper invariant measure.
-Suppose we start from time $-1$ instead, we still have the same distribution at time $0$.
-We surely can start from further into the ``past''.
-In the graphical representation, we consider the ``history'' of the contact process during the time period $[-n, 1-n)$ as the $n$-th dimension in Kolmogorov's extension theorem.
-Then we have a probability space where we have the graphical representation with the timeline $(-\infty, +\infty)$.
+For all $n\geq 1$ and $t_1, \dotsc, t_n \in \mathbb R$, we consider a contact process of animals starting from time $\min \{t_1, \dotsc, t_n \}$.
+As we did before, the initial configuration is an invariant measure of animals.
+Let the distribution of $(A_{t_1}, \dotsc, A_{t_n})$ be $\nu_{t_1, \dotsc, t_n}$.
+It is natural that all such measures are consistent, and the Kolmogorov extension theorem applies.
+Therefore, the existence of the contact process on $(- \infty, \infty)$ is established.
+We may extend the Poisson processes we defined in Section \ref{GR} to time $-\infty$ so that the symbols representing possible birth and death events are properly marked in the negative-time section of the graphical representation.
+Now that the behavior of animals on $(-\infty, \infty)$ is known, and all symbols of flea events are present, the dual process of fleas $B^T_s$ can be defined for all $s\geq 0$.

-This modification of the graphical representation allows the dual process to run infinitely long.
-Thus the notations in Section \ref{bc} apply to the dual.
-Thus, Lemmas \ref{block_1} and \ref{block_3} hold for the dual process.
-In the other two lemmas, we need to bound the extinction probability from below.
-That can be done for the dual as well.
-Suppose the dual has size $N$ at time $t$.
-We see that the dual dies out if for each of the $N$ sites, we encounter an animal birth (since we are going back in time) and a flea death symbol before any other symbols.
+Since the dual process runs up to time $\infty$, we can see that Lemmas \ref{block_1}-\ref{block_4} apply.
+Lemmas \ref{block_1} and \ref{block_3} hold for the dual process by the same proof.
+For the other two lemmas, the key step of the proof was to bound the probability of dying out from below using the size of the occupied set.
+That can be done for the dual process as well.
+Suppose that $B^T_s$ has size $N$ for some $s$.
+We see that the dual process dies out if for each of the $N$ sites, we encounter an animal birth event (note that we are going back in time) and a flea death symbol before any other symbols.
+Thus, the extinction probability can be bounded from below by a positive constant only depending on $N$.